NLnetLabs/rotonda/design docs/filtering-design-survey.md

 rib global.irr-customers as irr-customers;

-filter-statement drop-bogons on record {
+filter-term drop-bogons for prefix {
     with customer-prefixes;
-    filter-statement customer {
     from {
         prefix in
-                exact_match(global.bogons);
+            exact_match(bogons);
     }
     then {
         reject;
     }

 }
-}

-import irr-customer from table customer-prefixes on record {
+import irr-customer from table customer-prefixes for record {
-    drop-bogons
+    drop-bogons for record.prefix
     and then {
         destroy_and_create(irr-customers).insert(record);
     }